 Student Training Plan

 Training on this project is focused on closing gaps that have been recognized across the life science spectrum, from undergraduate through post-graduate training.
 The need to fill these gaps is stressed in critical documents such as the undergraduate-focused Vision and Change (Brewer and Smith/AAAS 2011) and more recent AIBS efforts such as the “Addressing Biological Informatics Workforce Needs” report.
-Although we do not request funding to support undergraduates on this project, most of the co-PIs teach at the undergraduate level, and this integrative project provides an entrée to the interdisciplinary nature of biodiversity science.
-Moreover, several of the co-PIs have long been engaged in bringing biodiversity science to undergraduate curricula (e.g., Cook et al. 2014; Lacey et al. 2017), and co-PIs Guralnick and Soltis are on the Steering Committee of a new RCN entitled, “Biodiversity Literacy in Undergraduate Education (BLUE)” (A. Monfils, PI), and this proposed project provides an ideal conduit for exchange of ideas biodiversity and student training.
+Several of the co-PIs have long been engaged in bringing biodiversity science at the undergraduate level (e.g., Cook et al. 2014; Lacey et al. 2017), and co-PIs Guralnick and Soltis are on the Steering Committee of a new RCN entitled, “Biodiversity Literacy in Undergraduate Education (BLUE)” (A. Monfils, PI), and this proposed project provides an ideal conduit for exchange of ideas about biodiversity and student training.
 At the graduate level, we focus on workshops and cross-training between labs, stressing the importance of broad training in biodiversity science as an integrative discipline and how new tools and pipelines are critical for continuing to assemble the most refined view of the tree of life, the data layers that adorn it, and other dimensions of biodiversity.
 At both the graduate and postdoctoral levels (see also Postdoctoral Mentoring Plan for the latter), our goal is to develop a strong framework for joint participation in annual meetings, where students can take a lead role in presenting their efforts and integrating their work with the efforts of the larger team, making those meetings as much workshops on new tools and techniques as purely update mechanisms.
-We plan to develop workshops that reach the broadest community, connecting to students and postdoctoral students not affiliated with this project, but who want to learn new and cutting-edge skills.
+We plan to develop workshops that reach the broadest community, connecting to students not affiliated with this project, but who want to learn new and cutting-edge skills.
 The training involvement on this grant extends to those faculty, staff, and interested members of the biodiversity community and beyond who want to learn more, as we describe below.
 The total package is meant to enhance the ability of all participants to perform fully interdisciplinary and integrative work.
 The core of this project focuses on modelling, but the scope and effort also connect to a rich tapestry of diverse topic areas in biodiversity science, tied together by strong training in informatics and data science to leverage the data, information, and knowledge gained in the Dimensions efforts.
 We provide more detail on key training initiatives below.